 Chemical Stockpile Emergency Preparedness Program

 The United States has maintained a stockpile of chemical munitions since the 1950’s.
 Although the U.S. never used the chemical weapons in combat, the Army produced the weapons to deter the threat of chemical attacks from foreign forces.
-Currently, the United States safely stores chemical agents at eight sites across the country.
-These sites are located in Alabama, Arkansas, Colorado, Indiana, Kentucky, Maryland, Oregon, and Utah.
+Currently, the United States safely stores chemical agents at two sites.
+These sites are located in Colorado and Kentucky.

 The improvements and equipment provided to Pueblo County through CSEPP are available for use in the event of any major emergency, and will remain in place even after the stockpile is destroyed.
 Some of the CSEPP funded benefits include training and protective equipment for emergency responders, communications and alerting equipment, and improved Emergency Operation Centers.
 Training is ongoing and approximately 1,000 personnel receive training annually.
 An exercise is also held annually to test the response capabilities of all cooperating agencies.